biotspectra/Api-Documentataion/README.md

 ```

 ### Step 3: When User pass `transaction_type` as `2`
-* Users need to pass transaction_from_date & transaction_to_date parameters in the url i.e. if the user wants first in punch log & last in punch log between this date   1-01-2022 to 30-01-2022.
-These parameters will get users In/Out punching logs of the user between this particular date.
+* Users need to pass attendance_date parameter in the url these parameters will get users first in punch & last out punch logs.
+* `attendance_date` parameters are mandatory.

 ### Description: